-- .
+.
 The long term absence of natural disturbances such as grazing or fire, which can result in a grassland condition that is low in growth vigor, resistance to pathogens, and susceptible to invasive weedy species;

 - .
-Limited natural predators;
+Wildfire;

 - .
-Wildfire:

-- .
 Invasive weeds

 - .
 Loose pets;

-- .
-Diseases carried by wildlife or insects to humans:

-- .
-Larvicide and insecticide applications, primarily mosquito control;

-- .
-Utility and other access easements;

-- .
-A limited public understanding of the current and potential natural functions of the site and how human activities may impact those func-
+.
+A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management strategies);

-- tions (which may result in lack of support for, or compliance with, appropriate management strategies); - .
-Human activity within 1/3 mile of hawk nesting trees during breeding season (March 1 - July 15); - .
-Trails into the interior of the site that disrupt and/or fragment wildlife habitat; - .
-People trespassing when site is closed; - .
-Overuse of the site or inappropriate use (e.g., off trail use); - .
-The need to have stormwater management features designed to protect roadways, buildings, and trails, which often reduces the natural characteristics of waterways; - .
-Vandalism
+.
+Human activity within 1/3 mile of hawk nesting trees during breeding season (March 1 - July 15);

+.
+Trails into the interior of the site that disrupt and/or fragment wildlife habitat;

+.
+People trespassing when site is closed;

+.
+The need to have stormwater management features designed to protect roadways, buildings, and trails, which often reduces the natural characteristics of waterways;